Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA and more

 Best NFL Underdog Fantasy picks for NFL Week 17

-Prescott has thrown for one or fewer touchdowns in two of the past three games, and in six games this season.
-The SportsLine model projects 0.8 passing touchdowns, giving this a 4.5 out of 5 rating.
+Darnold has thrown for two or more touchdowns in two of his last three games and in eight games this season.
+The SportsLine model projects 2.0 passing touchdowns, giving this a 4 out of 5 rating.
 Pick it at Underdog:

-Jefferson has been held under wraps for a good portion of the past month.
-He has had just two receptions in three of the past four games.
-The model is projecting 3.1 receptions, giving this a 4 out of 5 rating.
+Taylor has carried 20 or more times in three of the past four games, including a 25-carry, 87-yard effort in an 18-16 loss at Seattle on Dec.
+14. The model is projecting 22.2 carries, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-With the team's top two quarterbacks sidelined due to injury, look for Kansas City to turn to its ground attack.
-Pacheco has had 11 or more carries in six games this season, including four in the last seven games.
-The model is projecting 11.3 carries, giving this a 3.5 out of 5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.19x.
+Rodgers has gone over his passing touchdowns line five times, maintaining an average of 2.3 passing touchdowns per game.
+The model is projecting 1.7 touchdown passes, giving this a 4 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 8.72x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.